Although they are advertised as being better for your body than sugar, artificial sweeteners may be not be as harmless

 They may overstimulate your sugar receptors

-Some studies have shown that sugar substitutes may actually alter the way we taste food as they are more powerful than table sugar and high-fructose syrup.
-A small amount of these non-nutritive sweeteners produces a very sweet taste compared to sugar.
+Some studies have shown that sugar substitutes may actually alter the way we taste food, as they are more powerful than table sugar and high-fructose syrup.
+A small amount of these non-nutritive sweeteners produces a much sweeter taste when compared with sugar.
 This overstimulation of sugar receptors can then limit our tolerance for more complex tastes.
 As a result, frequent sweetener users may build up resistance to less intensely sweet food such as fruits and non-sweet, nutritious food such as vegetables.

 They may be highly addictive

 Giving up diet sodas and artificial sweeteners may not be as easy as you think.
 Some studies in animals have suggested that these additives may be highly addictive.
 A majority of rats that were exposed to cocaine and were given the option to pick between cocaine and oral saccharin, and a majority picked saccharin in this study.

 What about stevia?

 In the past few years, a natural low-calorie sweetener known as stevia has been growing in popularity.
 Extracted from the leaves of the plant species known as Stevia rebaudiana, it’s 300 times sweeter than sugar.
 However, no long-term studies have been done to evaluate its full effects on human health, and the FDA has not approved the use of whole-leaf Stevia or crude Stevia extracts as food additives.
 Some artificial sweeteners use a compound called rebaudioside, a stevia extract that undergoes a lengthy chemical process.